KrisCheng/Deep4Cli/ENSO/paper/IJCNN草稿.md

 #### 3.1 Formulation of ENSO Forecasting ProblemA multi-channel image like grid pattern, and the specified value stand for concrete physical information.
 #### 3.2 Convolutional LSTM Network

 TBD### 4.
-Experiment
+Experiments

-#### 4.1 Experiment Setting
+#### 4.1 Experiment Settings

 We conduct experiments on the real-world monthly (1850.01~2015.12) SST grid dataset, which covers the Niño 3.4 (5N-5S, 170W-120W) region with 1° latitude multiplied by 1° (50*10)[1].
 Considering the limited size of dataset, we apply different sliding windows with 6, 9 and 12 months ahead to construct the input sequence respectively, then use rolling-forecasting method to generate new forecasting sequence.
 80% of data is used for training, 10% are used for testing while the remaining 10% for validation.
-To evaluate the performance of our model, we adopt the root mean square error (RMSE), mean absolute error (MAE) and mean absolute percentage error (MAPE) as metrics (formulas as follow), all are the lower the better.
+We use 0-1 normalization to scale the input SST data before training.
+To evaluate the performance of our model, we adopt 3 commonly used metrics: Root Mean Square Error (RMSE), Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE), all are the lower the better (formulas as follow).

 	Formulas of RMSE/MAE/MAPE

-We use 0-1 normalization to scale the input SST data before training.
-In the following experiments, we first compare different forecasting methods to validate the effect of our model, then compare the different hyperparameters setting in our model and discuss the influence of different optimization algorithms to the final result.
+In the following experiments, we first compare different forecasting methods to validate the effect of our model, then compare the hyperparameters settings and discuss the influence of different optimization algorithms to the final result.
 Finally, we explore the model interpretation with the generated SST patterns.
 All neural network based approaches are implemented using Keras, and all the codes are available on GitHub[2].

 [1] https://www.esrl.noaa.gov/psd/data/gridded/data.cobe2.html